Snellville Family Dental

 Concerns with Teeth

-Patients with concerns with their teeth usually have some degree of tooth decay causing them trouble.
-This often manifests with a cavity that has not been treated immediately, which eventually turns to something more troublesome.
+Patients with concerns about their teeth usually have some degree of tooth decay causing them trouble.
+This often manifests with a cavity that has not been treated properly, which eventually turns to something more troublesome.
 Treatment for decaying teeth will vary depending on the severity of decay and the number of teeth affected.
 Often times with tooth infections, treatment is root canal therapy that is completed with a crown.
 If the decay is extreme enough, teeth may need to be extracted and replaced with either dentures or dental implants.
 Below is a full description of each option:

 Dental crowns, or “caps,” are tooth shaped onlays that restore the shape, size, and strength of the natural tooth.
 The crown seals the site of a root canal to ensure the tooth does not get infected again.
 In a root canal, the Doctor will clean out all infection from the root cavity and fill with a cement.
 This saves the natural tooth and looks just like your real teeth.